easydiffusion/sdkit/README.md

 | `automatic1111` webui | 4.95 sec | 6.15 it/s | 5.1 GB |

 ## Does it work on lower-end GPUs, or without GPUs?
 Yes.
 It works on NVIDIA GPUs with atleast 3GB of VRAM.
-Otherwise, it can run entirely on the CPU, for PCs without a compatible GPU.
-Running on the CPU will be *very* slow, but it'll work.
+For PCs without a compatible GPU, it can run entirely on the CPU.
+Running on the CPU will be *very* slow, but atleast you'll be able to try it out!

 📢 We don't support AMD yet (it'll run in CPU-mode), but we're looking for code contributions for AMD support!